ShihengDuan/shihengduan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a postdoctoral researcher at Lawrence Livermore National Laboratory.
 My research focuses on the hydroclimate system, climate change impacts, detection and attribution (D&A), and extreme events.
 I use machine learning and deep learning to study climate, as well as simulations from climate models.
+My broader goal is to integrate AI and climate science to improve prediction, risk assessment, and climate adaptation strategies.

 # 📖 Educations